vega/altair/README.md

 ## Getting Help
-If you have a question that is not addressed in the documentation, you can post it on [StackOverflow](https://stackoverflow.com/questions/tagged/altair) using the `altair` tag or ask on the [Vega-Altair Google Group](https://groups.google.com/forum/#!forum/altair-viz).
+If you have a question that is not addressed in the documentation, you can post it on [StackOverflow](https://stackoverflow.com/questions/tagged/altair) using the `altair` tag.
 For bugs and feature requests, please open a [Github Issue](https://github.com/altair-viz/altair/issues).

 ## Development